ericmbernier/ericmbernier/README.md

 :computer: Sometimes I write blog posts for my personal blog.
 You can read them [here](https://ericbernier.com/).

-:family_man_woman_girl_girl: I'm a husband, and also a father to two little Disney Princess superfans.
+:girl: :girl: :boy: I'm a husband, and also a father to two little Disney Princess superfans and a baby boy!

 :anchor: I live in Cranston, Rhode Island, USA.